 In addition, feral hogs carry diseases dangerous to humans, domestic livestock and wildlife: pseudorabies, swine brucellosis, African swine fever, circovirus influenza virus, trichinosis, toxoplasmosis and PRRS (porcine reproductive and respiratory syndrome), which causes reproductive failure in sows and respiratory disease in young and elderly hogs.
 The cost of PRRS to the domestic agricultural community is over $650 million annually.
 They also carry classic swine fever and foot-and-mouth disease, both of which had essentially been eradicated from domestic livestock.

-Management and Control Nobody is touting these feral-hog-related problems as a wildlife Armageddon, but they constitute serious concerns that cannot be overlooked and cannot be resolved by sport hunting alone.
+Nobody is touting these feral-hog-related problems as a wildlife Armageddon, but they constitute serious concerns that cannot be overlooked and cannot be resolved by sport hunting alone.

 Further citing the white paper “South Carolina’s Growing Wild Hog Problem: Recommendations for Management Control,” “The solution to the wild hog problem in South Carolina is not readily apparent. … Lethal removal in the form of sport hunting does not remove enough animals from the population to serve as an effective control technique.”
 The paper further states that to stabilize or reduce a wild hog population, approximately 50 to 75 percent of the population needs to be removed annually, with sport hunting eliminating only 20 to 30 percent annually.